 If you already wear boots with dresses, then you don’t need further convincing of why the look works, and you can skip straight to the tips below.
 But if the concept of pairing dresses and boots is a new one to you, then let me point out a few of the reasons that the combination works so well.

 The Benefits of Wearing Boots with Dresses

-And finally, the right boot/dress combination — be it dressy or casual — creates a chic, polished, and confident look that’s actually quite addictive.
+And finally, combining the right pair of boots from xylondon.com with your dress — creates a chic, polished, and confident look that’s actually quite addictive.
 In fact, I truly believe that if you give the combination a try, you’ll find yourself wondering how you ever got along without pairing the two.

 Tips for Wearing Boots with Dresses